shayan-farahani/shayan-farahani/README.md

 ## Hello World! <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"></h2>

-<h4>  hello, I am "Shayan" and I have been interested in programming for some time.
+<h4>  hello, I am Shayan arak, iran an I've been interested in programming for almost a long time.
 I work in the back-end site and my repositories are almost about Django.
 I am always looking for new technologies and I like to do group work (encryption).
 I am interested and sometimes I read about it.
 I am interested in books.
 In addition to programming books, I love history books.

 I always like to code myself and not use ready-made modules But I have to use it to improve my codes
 </h4>

-- ❤ i'm iranian
-- 👀 I'm interested in python.
+- 👀 I know pretty good things about Python...
-- 🌱 I’m currently working on django.
+- 🌱 I’m currently working on django framework.
-- 💞️ I’m looking to collaborate on frontend developer
-- 📫 My goal is to become the best programmer in Django
+- 🎯 My goal is to learn a lot about programming and help others.
 - 💬 ask me about django